jbeard4/SCION/README.md

 # API

-scxml.js uses [SCION](http://github.com/jbeard4/SCION-ng) as its Statecharts engine. scxml.js first compiles the SCXML document to a JavaScript object model.
+SCION 2.0 uses [SCION](http://github.com/jbeard4/SCION-ng) as its Statecharts engine.
+SCION 2.0 first compiles the SCXML document to a JavaScript object model.
 The "model" is then used to instantiate a SCION Statecharts interpreter.

 Here is an example of a typical usage: